ortizimo/Windows-10-Security-Paranoid_Mode-2021/README.md

 ==================================================================================================================================================
 Step #6: Exporting Firewall Rules and Hosts File Changes for Backup
 ==================================================================================================================================================
-Exporting them is very important...you don't want to redo all of this from scratch if you have to reinstall the OS later on!
+Exporting them is very important...you don't want to redo all of them from scratch if you have to reinstall the OS later on.
+You can also move them to another system if you want to.

 	1. Once you are done modifying the Firewall:
 		a.
 On the left menu select Windows Defender Firewall with Advance Security on Local Computer